stillmanff/Raspberry-Pi-Sense-Hat-Christmas-Tree/README.md

 11/29/2018: changed sleep method to use sleep() function instead of checking time periodically.

+12/4/2018: added on/off switch.
+Pressing the center button of the joystick turns the tree display on and off.
+The state is saved so it picks up where it left off.
+This feature is compatible with timed on/off - if the tree is turned on/off manually, it will change state at the next scheduled time.
+Also added comments to make the program easier to understand.

 Note: Default behavior - tree on all the time, doesn't die, top light cycles once per second, other lights twinkle once per 0.01 second.